 The formal decision to liquidate is made by the company’s directors and is solidified during a board meeting.
 Following this, shareholder approval is necessary, achieved through passing a resolution to liquidate the company.

-What Happens if You Liquidate Your Company?
+What Happens if You Liquidate Your Limited Company?

 When you decide to liquidate your company, it essentially means you’re handing over control.